- Religion and Philosophy»

 Welcome.
 Today we will be going over each verse as it relates to the prophecies of the Edomites in the book of Obadiah.
 A lot of the arguments have been taken out of context to provide a false doctrine.
 We will begin at verse 1.

-"The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground?"
+"The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground?"— Verse 3

-- "Though thou exalt thyself as the eagle, and though thou set thy nest among the stars, thence will I bring thee down, saith Elohim,"
+"Though thou exalt thyself as the eagle, and though thou set thy nest among the stars, thence will I bring thee down, saith the LORD,"— Verse 4

 "See?
 The United States uses the eagle as their symbol.
 There is no mention of a prophetic vision being given.
 Obadiah is not seeing into the future and looking at something happening.
 So this would be describing something that is currently happening at that time.
 Let's go over that.